 Genéral de Gaulle (France, 1890-1970)

 Figure 1.-- Charles had a spledid set of curls as a boy.
 I'm not sure when they were cut.
-He looks to be about 5 years old here which means the portrait was taken about 1895.
+He was 7 years old here which means the portrait was taken about 1897.
+We think ht he is wearing a white sailor suit.
 Some famous people are easy to spot as childern.
-I doubt if many people would recognize Charles here as the fiture general and president.
+I doubt if many people would recognize Charles here as the future general, soul of the French resistance to the NAZIs, and president.

 General Charles de Gaulle is the most important French political leader of the 20th century.
 Many saw him during the dark years of German occupation as the savior of the French nation.
 His name today is averywhere in France and the former colonies (airport, streets, places, ect.).
-DeGualle as a junior offuicer had a gallant record from World War I. He commanded an armored division in the first year of World War II.
+DeGualle as a junior officer had a gallant record from World War I. He commanded an armored division in the first year of World War II.
 He refused to surrender after the German invasion in 1940.
-He rejected the armistace as well as the Pétain Vichy Goverment.
-He escapd to France and organized the Free French resistance to the German's and the Vichy French Government which was colaborating with the Germans.
-He formed the French National Committee and fled to England.
-The Committe was to become the Free French movemnent.
+He rejected the armistace and escapd to Britain where he organized the resistance to the Germans and the Vichy French Government which was collaborating with them.
+He formed the French National Committee which evolved into the Free French movemnent.
+He became convinced that his destiny and that of France were intertwined.
 He made inspired radio broadcasts to occupied France.
 DeGualle quarled with both Churchill and Roosevelt who did not recognize his Free French movement as the Goverment of France.
 After D-Day, however, his popularity helped himn to quickly organize a government in the liberated areas.
 A French reader writes, "Général de Gaulle was not very well understand by President Roosevelt and Primeminister Churchill.
 Genéral de Gaulle is still highly respected in France.
 One finds his name everywhere .
 He is for us the real France in his independance, shining through the world.
 He is the father of our nuclear force; the friendly Franco-German; and peace in the world.
 President Chirac admired Général de Gaulle.
 Still to day some anti-American French mentality is coming of this problem, but all the French are aware that the French-American friendly is for ever."

 Parents